 Consider where you are at in your writing journey, then move forward accordingly.

-Your journey to finding the correct writing coach for you starts with doing your homework.
+Your journey to finding the correct writing coaches starts with doing your homework.
 Begin by researching the writers you respect and see what they’ve already put out there.

 Chances are, if they are known and credible in their field, they’ve likely already published books and blogs about the topic you’re interested in.